anetakotas/anetakotas/README.md

 # Hi, I'm Aneta!
 I am a first year student at National College of Ireland and I am passionate about coding!
 I love learning and finding new challenges which can broaden my knowledge.

+## I know a bit of:
+- Java
+- HTML
+- CSS
+- SASS
+- SQL

 ## My interests:
 - Coding
 - Art